kevinvincent/ha-wyzesense/README.md

 4. File an issue in this Github Repository containing your HA log (Developer section > Info > Load Full Home Assistant Log)
    * The log file can also be found at `/<config_dir>/home-assistant.log`

+#
+*Special thanks to HcLX and his work on https://github.com/HclX/WyzeSensePy which is the core of this component.
+His reverse engineering talents and subsequent development of WyzeSensePy made it quite easy to connect with WYZE sense devices.*